Summer Youth Employment Program FAQs

 What are the income requirements for eligibility?

 • Most of our funding (about 75% or more) is reserved for families at or below 200% of the Federal Poverty Guidelines.
-(Stay tuned for the 2026 guidelines.)
+(Stay tuned for the 202)

 • Each year, we may have additional funding for families who are above the income threshold.
 If you or your parent/guardian are invited to the intake step, you should still attend the Intake Appointment